cmwschroeder/weather-dashboard/README.md

 You may click the remove past searches at any time to get rid of all the buttons and remove past searches from local storage
 ![Page with all buttons removed](https://github.com/cmwschroeder/weather-dashboard/blob/main/assets/images/screenshot-seven.png)

-Here if is all in use:
+Here it is all in use:

 ![Gif of wepage working](./assets/gif/weather-dashboard.gif)